Ready to book your flights?

 When travelling abroad, it's always important to consider your safety.
 Weighing up an area's general crime rates, current political state and attitude towards tourists is essential.
 However, as a member of the LGBTQ+ community, there are a few additional things you may want to consider, which will be detailed on this page.

-This page will cover:
+This page will feature:

 IGLTA stands for the International Gay and Lesbian Travel Association.
 It's the world's leading tourist network for welcoming LGBTQ+ travellers.
 They help people find LGBTQ+ friendly hotels and tour operators and are partnered with businesses across 80 different countries.
 They ensure that you stay in a safe environment while abroad, with enterprises owned by LGBTQ+ individuals or allies to the community.
 You can find out more about IGLTA on their website.